All cities welcome to the URBACT City Festival – register now!

 Ideas for improving cities

 The URBACT Good Practices to be showcased in the Festival have been tried and tested by cities ranging from Aarhus in Denmark to Zaragoza in Spain.
 These are practical solutions to everyday challenges, such as demographic change, climate and environmental targets, unemployment and urban poverty.
-All are available here, with contact details of the urban professionals directly responsible for them. (http://urbactcityfestival.eu/practice.html (link is external))
+All are available here, with contact details of the urban professionals directly responsible for them. (http://urbactcityfestival.eu/practice.html (link is external) (link is external))

 Who can come?